rrhansen/fuzzing-lecture/README.md

 slides of the original Fuzzing lecture given by Lars Bo Frydenskov as well as tutorial and a number of related hands-on fuzzing exercises.

-The original repository was made by Lars Bo Frydenskov as part of his duties as a Research Assistant at Aalborg University.
+The original repository was made by Lars Bo Frydenskov, as part of his duties as a Research Assistant at Aalborg University, with contributions bt Danny Bøgsted Poulsen and René Rydhof Hansen.

 ## Cloning the Repository
 In order to clone the repository you can type the following command if you have `git` installed on your system.